 After your tulips bloom, use pruning shears to snip off the dead flower heads.
-Don’t trim off the leaves just yet though, as they are used to create the energy needed for next year’s flowers.
+Don’t trim off the leaves just yet, as they will create the energy needed for next year’s flowers.
 A high-quality bulb fertilizer can also be applied after the tulips have finished blooming.
-Take care to wash any stray fertilizer off the foliage and keep the tulips watered for about a month after blooming.
+Wash any stray fertilizer off the foliage and keep the tulips watered for about a month after blooming.
 Once the foliage dies back naturally, you can dig up and store the tulip bulbs or leave them in the garden if the soil won’t be overly wet during the summer.

 Read on to learn all about caring for tulips after they bloom.

 When your tulips’ lives are coming to a wilting end, don’t rip them out!
-Instead, remove the dead flowers and stems.
+Instead, only remove the dead flowers by trimming through the stems.
 This process is known as deadheading.

 Deadheading the tulips right after the flowers die is crucial because it prevents the plants from putting their energy into seed development.
 By trimming off the flower head, the plant can focus its energy on producing bulb offsets below the ground (this is how tulips multiply true-to-form).